"Onwards and upwards (figuratively speaking)...." leics's Profile

-For five summers I dug at Sedgeford in Norfolk; there is dig info on that page, and in the travelogues below.
+For five summers I dug at Sedgeford in Norfolk.
+There is dig info on that page, and in the travelogues below.
 It's excellent fun, and anyone can join.
-So if you fancy exploring a bit of Anglo-Saxon England next year, look at the SHARP website.
+If you fancy exploring a bit of Anglo-Saxon England next year, look at the SHARP website.

 I think the best UK prehistory sites are in Orkney.
-The albums below have some info too: I really will get round to writing 'Roman' and 'Medieval' history pages one day!.
+The albums below have some info too.

-The UK is a fascinating country (or grouping of countries) from a historical and landscape perspective, so I've been making as many pages as I can about places large and small.
+The UK is a fascinating country (or grouping of countries) from a historical and landscape perspective.
+I've made as many pages as I can about places large and small.
 They are listed on my England and Wales pages.
-I've been to Scotland as well, but too long ago to have the photos available for VT; must go back there soon.
+I've been to Scotland as well, but too long ago to have the photos available for VT.

 Top Travel Pages

 Share your travels with the world!Join Now!

 - 12,590 Photos

 - See All Badges (760)

 - Posted in Travel London Forum "Re: What will be the budget for..."